explosion/thinc/website/docs/api-backends.md

 </inline-list>

-The hard tanh activation function is a fast linear approximation of tanh: defined as `max(-1, min(1, x))`.
+The hard tanh activation function is a fast linear approximation of tanh, defined as `max(-1, min(1, x))`.

 | Argument    | Type              | Description                                |